AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 glimmer package[msi]
 ```

-This generates a DMG file on the Mac:
+This command generates a DMG file on the Mac:

 ```
 glimmer package[dmg]